goodscloud/goodscloud-node/readme.md

 ### Call signatures

-Function calls corresponding to `HTTP` method verbs have different default and optional arguments.
+Function calls corresponding to `HTTP` method verbs have different optional arguments.
+In all cases, providing a `callback` is optional.
+If no `callback` is provided, the request will be executed but the response data will be discarded.

  * `Client.get()` allows the following call signatures:
     * `get(endpoint);`